-Pope Francis, pontiff who highlighted plight of marginalised, dies at 88
+Pope Francis, pontiff who pushed church boundaries — but didn’t break them

 Those following the traditional doctrine saw him as too much of a reformer and a socialist, while those seeking deeper changes within the Church did not consider him bold enough.

-Politi, the Vatican expert, argues that Francis’s decision to not make changes that were too radical was a decision that stemmed from an understanding that this would have torn apart an already much-divided Church.
+Politi, the Vatican expert, argues that Francis’s decision not to make changes that were too radical stemmed from an understanding that this would have torn apart an already much-divided Church.
 Instead, he says, Francis opted “to trigger processes of transformation in its mentality through gestures and words”.